 Remember that people like to hire people they know and like so set an objective to get on people’s radar for things you do well.
 Build your reputation – and your network – to support your career trajectory.

 When was the last time your resume was touched?
 If you are like most executives, you may never have had to look for a job or use an actual resume to compete.
 Times have changed.
-Seek assistance from a reputable source to prepare new ones, using modern tactics.
+Seek assistance from a reputable source to prepare a solid resume that demonstrates your unique value, appling modern tactics.
 If you write your resume with a task-heavy approach these documents will not garner interest.
 Focus on results instead.